+Grunting and honking and snorting, oh my!
+Dogs are capable of producing a plethora of vocalizations; some amuse, some annoy, and some just outright puzzle us.
 If your pooch has a penchant for making low guttural noises any time he's just lounging around without a care in the world, then he's probably just grunting.
-Grunting in dogs usually is no cause for alarm, and often signifies extremely delighted furry creatures.
+Grunting in dogs is usually no cause for alarm and, in fact, often signifies extreme delight in our canine companions.

 You might sigh a lot after you first plop down onto your living room easy chair at the end of a particularly arduous work day.
 By grunting, your doggie might be doing the same -- essentially expressing a comfortable state of relief and joy.
-Perhaps he was stressed out about his visit to the veterinarian's office, or about an extremely loud thunderstorm that just passed.
-By grunting, he's reveling in a current feeling of utter calmness and serenity.
+Perhaps she was stressed out about her visit to the veterinarian's office, or about an extremely loud thunderstorm that just passed.
+By grunting, she's reveling in a current feeling of utter calmness and serenity.
 Dogs, like people, are happy when they relax, after all.

 Consider context when evaluating the meaning behind your dog's happy grunts, too.
-If your reclining dog grunts as you approach him, he could simply be giving you a friendly "hello."
+If your reclining dog grunts as you approach her, she could simply be giving you a friendly "hello."
 Grunting can sometimes be a sign of politesse, canine style.

-If your dog always grunts when he's in rest mode, he might not even be aware of it.
-He simply might not be able to help himself.
+If your dog always grunts when she's in rest mode, she might not even be aware of it.
+She simply might not be able to help herself.
 Grunting in dogs is possibly an involuntary action, caused by hard breathing that's reduced in pace.
-When your dog grunts and relaxes, he's not trying to put on a show of happiness.
-His emotions and comfort level are indeed genuine.
+When your dog grunts and relaxes, she's not trying to put on a show of happiness.
+Her emotions and comfort level are indeed genuine.

 Don't assume that grunting in dogs is necessarily always an indication of joy.
 It isn't unheard of for some pooches to grunt along with breathing, for one.
 Some breeds of dogs are particularly vocal and grunt-happy, too, namely pugs.
 If your dog grunts in his sleep, it could be an indication of a frightening dream.
 It could even just be a sound he naturally makes as he moves during sleep.